GavinMendelGleason/syntactic_versioning/IS_IT_TEXT.md

 syntax of the objects with which you are dealing *a priori*.
 In this case you need to have a system which is able to perform diffs on [generic ASTs](https://www.andres-loeh.de/GDiff.html).
 Plus, you will need to be pushing the AST generation further up the chain.
+This allows you to generically support any language that can be represented as an AST (I learned on the HN thread, that *perl*

 ## So Text it is